 - A public key scrambles the data.

-- A private key unscrambles the data.
+- A private ket unscrambles the data.

-SSL and your Internet browser:
+Using SSL with your Internet browser

 - Longer page download time can occur with SSL encryption.